Copywriter vs Copyright: A Struggle Between Words and Laws

 Introduction: Understanding the Difference between Copywrite and Copyright

-Most commonly known as a copywriter — is a person who uses engaging storytelling to get the reader to take an action.
-Copywriting is more closely related to marketing and sales but nevertheless, its creative work is meant to hook a reader into action.
+Most commonly known as a copywriter, a person who uses engaging storytelling to get the reader to take action.
+Copywriting is more closely related to digital marketing and sales, but nevertheless, its creative work is meant to hook a reader into action.

-Now, on to copyright — this is the legal protection of intellectual property such as but not limited to film, photographs, written works, paintings — the list goes on.
+Now, on to copyright—which refers to the legal right and protection of intellectual property such as but not limited to film, photographs, written works, paintings—the list goes on.
+(This isn't legal advice or all-encompassing)

-Their pronunciation may be close but their meanings are quite different.
-Now that we have a good base understanding let's go a little deeper into each.
+Their pronunciation may be identical, but their meanings are quite different.
+Now that we have a good base understanding, let's go a little deeper into each.

 Copywrite: The Art of Crafting Compelling Content with a Twist

-The true value of copy is — if done right — you likely don’t even realize that it’s there.
-And you’ll most likely tell someone about what you’ve seen without even thinking twice — which is part of the point.
+The true value of writing copy—if done right— is that you likely don’t even realize that it’s there.
+And you’ll most likely tell someone about what you’ve seen without even thinking twice—which is part of the point.

-For me, an example of GREAT marketing copy is from an oil change place named Take 5 (not an affiliate link just for those curious about the company).
+For me, an example of GREAT marketing materials is from an oil change place named Take 5 (not an affiliate link, just for those curious about the company).
 A new location had just opened along my commute home.
-On the street sign instead of saying grand opening it said “Any Tesla gets a FREE oil change.”
-This would make anyone double-take.
+On the street sign, instead of saying grand opening, it said, “Any Tesla gets a FREE oil change.”
+This would make anyone double-take because, of course, Teslas are electric vehicles that don't use oil in that way.

-When I initially saw it I was in the familiar commuting daze — when out of the corner of my eye I saw the message.
-I audibly started laughing which startled my middle child.
-She asked what was funny but trying to explain the joke to a 5 year old wasn’t something I was about to take on.
+When I initially saw it, I was in the familiar commuting daze, but out of the corner of my eye, I saw the message.
+I started laughing, which startled my middle child.
+She asked what was funny, but trying to explain the joke to a 5-year-old wasn’t something I was about to take on.

-When I got home I immediately told my wife and got a half-hearted chuckle but that wasn’t the point.
-I have no idea if this was the work of a clever working or a catchy slogan the brand uses but it got me to say something.
-The point is that the creative writing was impactful enough that I catch myself looking at that sign every time I drive by to see what it says.
-Persuasive writing has the ability to reach in and touch people in a way that stays with them.
+But when I got home, I immediately told my wife and got a half-hearted chuckle.
+I have no idea if this was the work of clever content creation or a catchy slogan the brand uses, but it got me to say something.
+The point is that a single creative marketing campaign was impactful enough that I catch myself looking at that sign every time I drive by to see what it says.
+Persuasive writing can reach in and touch people in a way that stays with them.

 Let’s start at the beginning: What is Copyright?